 Debates in the Lords

-The Lords regulate themselves and the order of business in the House.
-Therefore, there can be greater flexibility amongst its Members to examine an issue for longer than is typical in the Commons.
+The Lords is self-regulating.
+Therefore, there can be greater flexibility to examine an issue for longer than is typical in the Commons.